-Naturally, there’s a lot to consider when you undergo a procedure like rhinoplasty.
+Naturally, there’s a lot to consider when you undergo a procedure like rhinoplasty (nose surgery).
 Anticipating the final results and dealing with recovery can be a complicated process, bringing into question minute details of your daily routine.

-Healing Takes Time and Care
+Healing FROM RHINOPLASTY Takes Time and Care

-With this in mind, there are a few general guidelines you can follow.
-For example, most surgeons urge that you avoid nose-blowing anywhere from 2 to 4 weeks or longer.
+Most surgeons urge that you avoid nose-blowing anywhere from 2 to 4 weeks or longer after nose surgery.
 Even after permission is granted by your doctor, only gentle nose-blowing is recommended.

 Since congestion and drainage are common side effects immediately following rhinoplasty, this advice may be difficult to follow.
-However, unnecessary physical disturbance of the nose is critical to prevent bleeding and disruption of the healing process.
+However, unnecessary physical disturbance of the nose must be avoided to prevent bleeding and disruption of the healing process.